radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 ### How the Join is Performed

-><span style="color:red">**IMPORTANT NOTE - If the “Limit Attributes Requested from the LDAP Backend” optimization is enabled for a proxy to an LDAP backend, in addition to a join, the attribute(s) from the primary LDAP source that the join(s) are based on should be listed as “always requested” on the Attributes Tab.
+>[!warning] If the “Limit Attributes Requested from the LDAP Backend” optimization is enabled for a proxy to an LDAP backend, in addition to a join, the attribute(s) from the primary LDAP source that the join(s) are based on should be listed as “always requested” on the Attributes Tab.
 Otherwise, RadiantOne may not get the attribute(s) from the primary backend that are required to perform the join and the join cannot be done.
-For more information on limiting attributes requested from the LDAP backend, please see the RadiantOne Namespace Configuration Guide.**
+For more information on limiting attributes requested from the LDAP backend, please see the RadiantOne Namespace Configuration Guide.

 #### Pre-filtering on the Primary Source